orbeon/orbeon-forms-doc/configuration/advanced/client-error-handling.md

 * Globally, by placing your own `error-dialog.xml` file under `WEB-INF/resources/config`.
 * Per application, by placing your own `error-dialog.xml` file under `WEB-INF/resources/apps/$app`, where `$app` stands for the name of your application.

+### Localization

+[SINCE Orbeon Forms 2020.1] Should you need to provide multiple versions of the error dialog in different languages, you can do so by having multiple `<div class="xforms-error-panel">` each with its own `lang` attribute (see below for the full structure of the HTML you need to provide).
+Orbeon Forms will try to get the error panel with the `lang` attribute matching the current language, and if it can't find one it will pick the first error panel.

 ### Example: default dialog